Authorisation for use

 - Do not pool excess vaccine from multiple vials

-If it is not possible to withdraw an 11th dose, the waste category “no 11th dose available” should be recorded as a free text comment on the Foundry stock control system.
+If it is not possible to withdraw 9 or 11 doses, the waste category “no 9th or 11th dose available” should be recorded as a free text comment on the Foundry stock control system.

 Administration requires diligent process control to ensure the vaccine is safe and effective at the point of use.